- Print this page

 Some food labels include information about production methods that relate to people’s personal values or ethics, such as:

-• human rights issues (eg. fair trade, child labour).
+- human rights issues (for example, fair trade, no child labour).

 The Food Authority does not enforce these types of food labelling.